magomimmo/modern-cljs/doc/second-edition/tutorial-18.md

-This statement is particularly true when you deal with OSS (Open Source Software) libraries which are frequently updated without their corresponding documentation been updated as well.
+This statement is particularly true when you deal with OSS (Open Source Software) libraries which are frequently updated without their corresponding documentation being updated as well.

 Even if you are a [TDD][6] practitioner, which means that you start coding from a failing test, you still need to know and to understand your